Zilifant/svksil/README.md

 ### My portfolio / personal website.

 A server side rendered site built with TypeScript, Svelte, SvelteKit, and SCSS.
 Hosted on Vercel.
-Originally built in vanilla JS, then rebuilt as an SPA in Svelte, and then converted to TypeScript and SvelteKit.
+Originally built in vanilla JS; then rebuilt as an SPA in Svelte; and finally converted to TypeScript and SvelteKit.

 ### Somewhat notable features: